Bees and wasps of the family Sphecidae (sand wasps, mud daubers, and other thread-waisted wasps) belong to the Super-family Apoidea.

 Female Cellophane bees dig into the soil to make a tunnel, creating several brood chambers branching off from the main tunnel, each chamber is provisioned with a syrupy mixture of pollen and nectar and a single egg is laid close to it on the chamber wall.

 To protect their larvae these amazing bees actually line their brood chambers with a clear, cellophane like substance said to be a type of polyester!
-This material is actually being studied by science as a biodegradeable substitute for current plastics.
+This material is actually being studied by science as a biodegradable substitute for current plastics.

 The cellophane lining for the nest allows the bees to nest in areas that would otherwise be too wet for nesting, it also provides protection against bacteria, fungus or mold.